 - Add a free gift to the order.

-The principle of reciprocity encourages the benevolence of your visitors to do something in return.
-When you apply any of these ideas, the visitor will subconsciously feel that they owe you something.
+The principle of reciprocity makes your visitor subconsciously feel that they owe you something.

 Principle 2: Scarcity